Skip to main content

 Accumulation

-Surplus comes from direct swap fees — the fee charged by the beforeSwap hook on non-intent swappers.
-When someone swaps through a Geode-configured pool without using intents:
+Surplus comes from direct swap fees — the fee charged by the beforeSwap hook on non-intent swappers:

-3. 50% accumulates as surplus (held as ERC20 balance on the hook contract)
+Surplus is held as ERC20 balance on the hook contract itself.

 Draw-Down